alexanderschatzberg/situational-awareness/README.md

 ## Info Sources (looking to add more, arxiv is just the start)

 - arxiv.org for technical research.
 Thank you to arXiv for use of its open access interoperability.
-- newsapi.ai for more general news.
+- perplexity.ai for more general news.
+They do a fantastic job of summerizing more mainstream info, so no need to reinvent the wheel here.

 ## How to Use

 Setup:
 - Clone the repository onto your machine
 - Get a Gemini API key (https://ai.google.dev/gemini-api/docs/api-key)
+- Get a Perplexity API key (https://www.perplexity.ai/settings/api) if you also want Perplexity insights.
+This is optional.
 - Create a credentials.py file in the src directory
-    - It should have a function named get_gemini_key() that returns the string of your Gemini api key
+    - It should have two functions, one named get_gemini_key() and one named get_perplexity_key().
+They should return the string of your respective API keys.
     - This file is ignored by git to avoid sharing your private key
 - Set up conda env by running the command `conda env create -f env.yml` from the root of the project